-On this blog, I present solutions for a variety of features that you can include in your digital picture frame project.
+In this blog, I present solutions for various features that you can include in your digital picture frame project.

-Often I get asked for recommendations, so in this article, I will show which hard- and software I am personally using for my living room photo frame.
+I am often asked for recommendations, so in this article, I will show which hardware and software I am personally using for my living room photo frame.

-I will update this article whenever there is a change (relatively often) and provide the links to my posts with step-by-step instructions.
+I will update this article whenever there is a change and provide the links to my posts with step-by-step instructions.

 Hardware